-Lightning Blackjack follows on the same theme as Evolutions very successful Lightning Roulette, which uses multipliers to enhance wins.
+Lightning Blackjack follows the same theme as Evolutions’ very successful Lightning Roulette, which uses multipliers to enhance wins.

-We’ve been expecting a Lightning Blackjack from Evolution for a while, and I’m pleased to say they have done a really good job of adding multipliers while maintaining the integrity of live blackjack rules.
+We’ve been expecting a Lightning Blackjack from Evolution for a while.
+I’m pleased to say they have done an excellent job adding multipliers while maintaining the integrity of live blackjack rules.

-If you’re new to Blackjack I’ll explain how to play, highlight the differences between other multiplier blackjacks, cover a bit about strategy and the possible payouts.
+If you’re new to Blackjack, I’ll explain how to play, highlight the differences between other multiplier blackjacks, and cover a bit about strategy and the possible payouts.

-The published RTP for the game is 99.56% (first hand only), however, this is not the true RTP when including Multipliers hands into the mix.
+The published RTP for the game is 99.56% (first-hand only).
+However, this is not the accurate RTP when including Multipliers hands.

-The good people over at Wizard of Odds have calculated the house edge to be more like 17.6%, which is huge.
+The good people over at Wizard of Odds have calculated the house edge to be more like 17.6%, which is enormous.

 The current recommendation is not to use Basic Blackjack Strategy on this game, as that is optimised for standard Blackjack.